Daphnin: Origin

-Synthesis and isolation
+Biosynthesis and isolation

-Daphnetin is a dihydroxy coumarin and can undergo enzymatic glycosylation to yield 7-O-glucoside also called daphnin.
-The reaction is catalyzed by the enzyme O-dihydroxy coumarin 7-O-glucosyltransferase.
+Daphnetin is a dihydroxy coumarin and can undergo enzymatic glycosylation to yield its 7-O-glucoside, called daphnin.
+The reaction is catalyzed by the enzyme O-dihydroxycoumarin 7-O-glucosyltransferase.
+The glucose unit is transferred from UDP-glucose, with uridine diphosphate (UDP) as byproduct.

 In Daphne odora, and possibly other Daphne species, daphnin is formed from p-glucosyl oxycinnamic acid.
 The formed daphnin can be converted to 8-glucoside by the enzyme transglucosidase using hydrolysis and glycosidation.
 The formed 8-glucoside is energetically more stable than the 7-glucoside daphnin.

 Daphnin and its precursor daphnetin have also been found in Matricaria chamomilla, also known as chamomile.

 Publications show different approaches for isolating daphnin, most of which focus on making an extract of Daphne mezereum followed by affinity separation.
 Extraction is done by using absolute ethanol, methanol, and chloroform in a mixture at different concentrations, and are often used as eluting systems for the separation procedure on silica gel columns and as mobile phases for the TLCs.
 Multiple fractions are taken and identified by NMR and/or mass spectroscopy.